dayton-outar/smpl/SPECIFICATION.md

-# SMPL Specification
+# _SMPL_ Specification

-<p style="text-align:right">November 1, 2000</p>
+November 1, 2000

 ## 1 Introduction

-SMPL is a small, but expressive toy programming language.
-As the name suggests, SMPL is easy to learn but, as you will discover, it is quite powerful.
+_SMPL_ is a small, but expressive toy programming language.
+As the name suggests, _SMPL_ is easy to learn but, as you will discover, it is quite powerful.

-This document only partly specifies SMPL .
-Specifically, only the core subset of SMPL is described.
-There are a number of extensions and modifications that can bemade to SMPL , which you will get to experiment with at some point.
+This document only partly specifies _SMPL_ .
+Specifically, only the core subset of _SMPL_ is described.
+There are a number of extensions and modifications that can bemade to _SMPL_ , which you will get to experiment with at some point.

-SMPL is dynamically typed<sup><a href="#footnote-1">1</a></sup> and tail-recursive<sup><a href="#footnote-2">2</a></sup>.
+_SMPL_ is dynamically typed<sup><a href="#footnote-1">1</a></sup> and tail-recursive<sup><a href="#footnote-2">2</a></sup>.
 Its procedures are first class objects<sup><a href="#footnote-3">3</a></sup>.
-All SMPL sentences are in fact expressions in the sense that they implicitly return values.
+All _SMPL_ sentences are in fact expressions in the sense that they implicitly return values.
 Some expressions are permitted to return an “unspecified value” to indicate that the value is not useful; these expressions are essentially statements.

-SMPL has integers, the two boolean literals, characters, strings, pairs and vectors as primitive data types.
+_SMPL_ has integers, the two boolean literals, characters, strings, pairs and vectors as primitive data types.
 Storage that is dynamically allocated is automatically recovered by a garbage collector.
 There are no explicit pointers, all references to compound data are automatically treated as pointers to the data.
 All parameters are passed using the “call-by-value” convention.
 Variables are statically scoped and may denote a value of any data type.

 ## 2 Syntax

-The syntax of SMPL uses infix notation, and all binary operators must be separated from their operands by at least one whitespace character.
+The syntax of _SMPL_ uses infix notation, and all binary operators must be separated from their operands by at least one whitespace character.
 The whitespace characters are the usual ones: space, carriage return and tab characters.
 (Feel free to include other control characters such as form feed and line feed if you wish).

 ### 2.1 Literals and Values

-SMPL can denote the following types of literals:
+_SMPL_ can denote the following types of literals:

 - Signed integers that can fit into 32-bit two’s complement representation, strings and characters.
 Integers are assumed to be in decimal, unless prefixed with `#x` or `#b` in which case they are in hexadecimal or binary, respectively.